pymc-devs/pymc-examples/examples/case_studies/CFA_SEM.myst.md

 In the psychometrics literature the data is often derived from a strategically constructed survey aimed at a particular target phenomena.
 Some intuited, but not yet measured, concept that arguably plays a role in human action, motivation or sentiment.
 The relative “fuzziness” of the subject matter in psychometrics has had a catalyzing effect on the methodological rigour sought in the science.

 Survey designs are agonized over for correct tone and rhythm of sentence structure.
 Measurement scales are doubly checked for reliability and correctness.
 The literature is consulted and questions are refined.
 Analysis steps are justified and tested under a wealth of modelling routines.
 Model architectures are defined and refined to better express the hypothesized structures in the data-generating process.
 We will see how such due diligence leads to powerful and expressive models that grant us tractability on thorny questions of human affect.

-We draw on Roy Levy and Robert J. Mislevy's _Bayesian Psychometric Modeling_.
+Throughout we draw on Roy Levy and Robert J. Mislevy's excellent _Bayesian Psychometric Modeling_.

 ```{code-cell} ipython3
 import warnings